henry2004y/KeyNotes/contents/kmhd.md

 Thus, fundamentally, pressure anisotropy makes it easier to compress or rarefy magnetic field --- and things become unstable when the sign of the pressure flips and it becomes energetically profitable to create compressions and rarefications.
 (ADD FIGURE!)
 The dispersion relation @eq:kmhd_mirror_dispersion is basically a statement of pressure balance between the magnetic pressure, the non-resonant particle pressure $\delta p_\perp$ and the resonant particle pressure $\propto\gamma$, which came from the _betatron acceleration_ $\mu dB/dt$ in @eq:kmhd_kinetic_1storder.

 The betatron acceleration term refers to what happens in the stable case.
 When magnetic pressure opposes formation of $\delta B$ perturbations (say, troughs), to compensate it, we must have $\gamma<0$ and energy goes from $\delta B$ to resonant particles, which are accelerated by the mirror force.
-The corresponding decaying of $\delta B$ is the well-known _Bosues damping_ (???)(landau damping of "mirror field", Bosues 1966, also known as transit-time damping from Stix's book.
+The corresponding decaying of $\delta B$ is the well-known _Barnes damping_ (landau damping of "mirror field", Barnes 1966, also known as transit-time damping from Stix's book.
 See more discussion on the physics in Southwood & Kivelson 1993.)

 To finish the job, note that, from @eq:kmhd_mirror_dispersion (ADD FIGURE!) for a given $k_\perp$